-After you've picked your study programme of choice, it's time to get enrolled.
+After you have picked your study programme of choice, it's time to get enrolled.
 Each educational institute will have its own application process — and you should therefore definitely check out the respective institute's website for specifics —, but there are some general mechanisms and criteria in Dutch higher education that you might not be aware of.
 Let's discuss those and then move on to other practicalities that are important for students coming our region from abroad.

 Do I meet the admission requirements for my chosen study programme?